 Knitting refers to the transformation of individual curds into one body of cheese.
-The way the body of cheese is manipulated during knitting differs between types of cheese and sometimes involves flipping or kneading the body of cheese to produce the desired texture.
+The way the body of cheese is manipulated during knitting differs depending on the type of cheese and sometimes involves flipping or kneading the body of cheese to produce the desired texture.
 Curds are transferred to molds and pressed to form distinct shapes.

 Salt may be stirred in with the curds during knitting, applied to the surface during curing, or dissolved in brine in which the curds soak.
 Salt enhances flavor, reduces moisture, and plays an important role in slowing bacterial activity, which prevents over-ripening.

-The proper humidity, temperature, and oxygen levels must be maintained for the cheese to age as desired; this stage is key for the development of characteristic flavor, texture, and aroma.
-Curing temperatures range from 35-50°F and humidity from 80-95%.
+This stage is key to the development of a cheese’s characteristic flavor, texture, and aroma.
+The proper humidity, temperature, and oxygen levels must be maintained for the cheese to age as desired.
+Curing temperatures range from 35-50°F and humidity levels range from 80-95%.
 The curing process can take weeks, months, or years depending on the type of cheese.

 Some cheeses, such as provolone, are aged by the action of bacteria uniformly spread throughout the interior of the body of cheese; these are referred to as interior-ripened cheeses.
 Some cheeses are aged by a bacteria, mold, or yeast that is applied to the surface of the cheese mass; these cheeses are called surface-ripened.
 Washed-rind cheeses are cured in a brine that may include beer, wine, or spices.
-All washed rind cheeses are surface ripened cheese but not all surface ripened cheeses are washed-rind cheeses.
-Penicillum candidum is a white mold used to make Brie, which releases enzymes that ripen the cheese from the outside-in.
-Blue cheese is also ripened by mold, Penicillium, but it is distributed throughout the interior of the cheese to produce the characteristic blue veins.
+All washed-rind cheeses are surface-ripened cheese, but not all surface-ripened cheeses are washed-rind cheeses.
+Penicillum candidum is a white mold used to make brie; it releases enzymes that ripen the cheese from the outside-in.
+Blue cheese is also ripened by the mold Penicillium, but it is distributed throughout the interior of the cheese to produce the characteristic blue veins.

 Currently, there are 72 varieties of cheese and cheese products that are listed within 21 C.F.R.
 Part 133 of the FDA regulations.
-While the FDA regulation requires that most cheese and cheese products are made from pasteurized milk, there are a limited number of cheese varieties that can be made with raw milk.
-For these varieties, curing is required for at least 60 days at no less than 35° F. For fresh cheese varieties such as mascarpone, ricotta, feta, queso fresco, etc. the 60-day aging rule is not allowed.
+The FDA regulation requires that most cheese and cheese products be made from pasteurized milk.
+There are a limited number of cheese varieties that can be made with raw milk.
+For these varieties, curing is required for at least 60 days at no less than 35° F. For fresh cheese varieties, such as mascarpone, ricotta, feta, queso fresco, etc., the 60-day aging rule is not allowed.